-- Hard Disk Drive 1 is attached to Local Bus connector 1 on the system board and set as the master device.
-This is the hard disk that comes preinstalled with your computer. - Hard Disk Drive 2 (if installed) is attached to Local Bus connector 1 on the system board and set as the slave device.
+This drive is attached to Local Bus connector 1 on the system board and set as the master device.
+This is the hard disk that comes preinstalled with your computer.

+If this drive is installed, it is attached to Local Bus connector 1 on the system board and set as the slave device.

-- Hard Disk Drive 3 (if installed) is attached to Local Bus connector 2 on the system board and set as the master device. - Hard Disk Drive 4 (if installed) is attached to Local Bus connector 2 on the system board and set as the slave device. - CD-ROM Drive 5 is attached to the media console connector on the system board through the media console interface card.
+If this drive is installed, it is attached to Local Bus connector 2 on the system board and set as the master device.

+If this drive is installed, it is attached to Local Bus connector 2 on the system board and set as the slave device.

+CD-ROM Drive 5

+This drive is attached to the media console connector on the system board through the media console interface card.
 This is the CD-ROM drive that comes preinstalled with your computer.